12 of the most uplifting songs about Satan

 Enforcer – Die For The Devil

-Easily the most recent song on this list — it was released about three weeks ago — Die For the Devil sees Finnish traditional metal act Enforcer paying homage to classic ’80s bands like Mötley Crüe with a jaunty, sing-along tune about satanic sacrifice.
+Die For The Devil sees Finnish traditional metal act Enforcer paying homage to classic ’80s bands like Mötley Crüe with a jaunty, sing-along tune about satanic sacrifice.
 And while the lyrics, if taken without a grain of salt, could be read as a call to death and cult worship, the track’s complete lack of irony and dedication to classic metal tropes makes it nothing but a fist-pumping battle cry.
 This is the theme song to anyone who wants to live life in a leather vest with no shirt on underneath.

 No other song fits this list’s title more than Up There from South Park: Bigger, Longer, & Uncut – it’s a happy, uplifting song that is literally being sung by the Devil.
 But unlike the other tracks here, this one isn’t a heart-warming track about evil and wickedness, it’s an earnest ballad about how Satan wishes he could indulge in his softer side, travel around the world, and maybe get down with some oiled-up beefcake on the deck of a yacht.
 We’ve all been there.